 Click here to learn more about CBIT .

-This excellent documentary by the Tourette Syndrome Association (which is now known as the Tourette Association of America) features children and adolescents with Tourette Syndrome chronicling their ived experience with tics.
+This documentary by the Tourette Association of America features children and adolescents with tics and Tourette Syndrome chronicling their lived experience with tics.
 It is a must see for anyone touched with motor and / or vocal tics.
 Topics of discussion include bullying, difficulty fitting in, embarrassment, sadness, hope, resilience, and camaradarie.

 Explaining CBIT, tics, and Tourette Syndrome is easier with the help of a social story.